What is Insurance Underwriting?

 If an underwriter has made a decision you want to discuss, your agent or broker is the only one authorized to speak to you about it.

 If you're unhappy with an underwriting decision and your insurance agent or broker can't resolve the problem for you, you can contact your state insurance commissioner's office, or ask your agent if the insurance company has an ombudsman who you may be able to speak to get involved on your behalf.
-Most insurance companies have ombudsmen or public relations or customer relations departments.
+Most insurance companies have ombudsmen or customer relations departments.

 Can an Underwriter's Decision Be Changed?

 Insurance underwriters will normally reconsider the risk when or if new information becomes available.
+You can always ask your agent or broker if they can negotiate your insurance terms on your behalf.

 How To Get What You Want From an Underwriter?